Ornate Checkered

 7-19-2009

-and the one below that one is orange with black markings (some articles
+markings and the one below that one is orange with black

 Ornate Checkered Beetle on the Nebo Loop near Payson